JcDenis/opta2iot/README.md

 ## Features

-* Suuport Opta RS485 AFX00001, Opta Wifi AFX00002, Opta Lite AFX00003
+* Support Opta RS485 AFX00001, Opta Wifi AFX00002, Opta Lite AFX00003
-* Partition formatting (first boot or on demand) with Wifi firmware update
+* Partition formating (first boot or on demand) with Wifi firmware update
 * Configurable Ethernet with DHCP or static IP
 * Configurable Wifi STA or AP and with DHCP or static IP
 * Configurable bidirectionnal MQTT Client with password support